OR WAIT null SECS

-MD Mindset’s business has been to provide training to sales reps and pharma companies, based on data generated from surveys of physicians from a network that it has built.
+MD Mindset started out a couple years ago to provide training to sales reps and pharma companies, based on data generated from surveys of physicians from a network that it has built.
 As the iPad storm took hold in pharma marketing, it began offering market intelligence to pharma clients on physician preferences in iPad use.
-“The unifying goal is to uncover what information physicians need to change their clinical behavior and prescribing practices,” says Jessica Labita, VP, customer services at MD Mindset.
+“The unifying goal is to uncover what information physicians need to change their clinical behavior and prescribing practices,” says Jessica Labita, manager of customer services at MD Mindset.
 The company is now selling syndicated research reports on the market research it is uncovering.